chocolatepainx/MathConversion_python/README.md

 ## Conversions

-One File is a sample of how to convert heights from feet & inches to centimeters.
+ex5: this line is converting your height feet, inches, and cm
-Second File is a sample of how to convert weights from lbs to kg.
+ex6: Converting weights from lbs to kg.